 • Better public transportation is linked to better attendance of medical appointments.

-• Crime and safety make a huge difference, and so does one’s current or past experience with incarceration.
+• Crime and safety make a huge difference, as does one’s personal experience with incarceration.

 Personal Development